google/google-analytics-utilities/README.md

     *   DV360 Links
         *   List, Create, Delete, Update

 These tasks can be completed by [joining the Google Group](https://groups.google.com/g/google-analytics-utilities-users), [copying the template spreadsheet](https://docs.google.com/spreadsheets/d/1kJqwYNed8RTuAgjy0aRUooD__MIPqzUeiDF5LZ7v1aI/), and clicking on various options under the Google Analytics Utilities menu.
-To enable Google Analytics 4 scripts, a user must [follow the steps](https://github.com/google/google-analytics-utilities#enable-google-analytics-4-utilities) outlined below.

-In order to access information about a given Analytics account, a user must have at least read and analyze permissions for the accounts, properties, and views they are interested in.
-If a user wants to create or update settings, they must have edit permissions.
+To access information about a given Analytics account, a user must have at least viewer permissions for the accounts, properties, and views they are interested in.
+If a user wants to create or update settings, they must have editor permissions.

 All API requests are subject to the normal limitations [documented here](https://developers.google.com/analytics/devguides/config/mgmt/v3/limits-quotas).